-Hello, Snake River Farms
+Hello, Snake River Farms.

 I find it fascinating how restaurants brim with pride whenever they claim that their steaks are from Snake River Farms (SRF).